haevg-rz/dockerdetector/README.md

 This package use cgroup to determine if we run as a docker container.
 It runs only under linux, windows und macOS will always returning false.

+This package can also creates a static ID (Docker ID) and a salted Id (Docker Protected ID) encoded as a hex string.
+Used cryptographic primitives are SHA256 and HMAC-SHA256.

 ## Usage

 `go get -u github.com/dhcgn/dockerdetector`